 - Step 3: Official roasting: If the test roasted coffee beans have met the standard, the official roasting in large quantities according to the process, time, and temperature,… Just like when it comes to experimenting.

 - Step 4: Cool: As soon as the roasting is finished and satisfactory, the coffee has a very high temperature.
-If you leave the coffee at such a high temperature for too long, it will lose the aroma of the coffee, so it is necessary to cool the coffee as quickly as possible to retain the most natural aroma.
+If you leave the coffee at such a high temperature for too long, it will lose its aroma of the coffee, so it is necessary to cool the coffee as quickly as possible to retain the most natural aroma.
 Use a blower system to remove all the silk shells and cool the coffee quickly.
 Then take the coffee to preserve.

 - Step 5: Grind coffee: Grind or grind coffee to create coffee powder convenient for packaging or processing, use